fenago/data-analysis-pandas/lab_guides/lab_11.md

 data.
 This allows the model to adjust to changes in the distributions of the features over time.

-In the next lab, we will recap what we have learned throughout the course and introduce additional resources for finding data, as well as working with it in Python.

 Exercises
 =========

 Complete the following exercises for some practice with the machine learning workflow and exposure to some additional anomaly detection